-Whale Peak is a high mountain peak at an elevation of 3.940m (12,926ft) above the sea level, located in Summit County, in the U.S. state of Colorado.
+Whale Peak is a high mountain pass at an elevation of 3.940m (12,926ft) above the sea level, located on the boundary of Summit and Jefferson counties, in the United States.
 It’s one of the highest mountain roads of Colorado.

 Pic: Jessi Pooh